hollowstrawberry/crab-cogs/README.md

 Grab images from Gelbooru based on tags.
 The slash command version features smart tag suggestions/autocompletion.
 It will also avoid sending the same image in the same channel twice until absolutely necessary (within 24 hours).

+### 🗣 TTS

+PLays text to speech in voice chat.
+Detects the language automatically.
+The voice cannot be changed for now.
+Unfortunately will override music if it is playing.

 ### 🎲 Randomness

 A couple fun hybrid commands involving random seeds, including: